The Best Public Light Displays in NJ

 448 Lincoln Mill Rd., Mullica Hill

-The huge, sparkling light displays at Creamy Acres Farm can be seen by jumping on an old fashioned hayride.
-Snuggle under a blanket with your little ones, ride through the Nativity scene and sing along to your favorite Christmas songs.
+Hop on an old fashioned hayride and check out the huge, sparkling light displays.
+Snuggle under a blanket with your lil' ones, ride through the Nativity scene and sing along to your favorite Christmas songs.

 More Like This: